gurkenlabs/litiengine-docs/getting-started/install-jdk.md

 ## Installing the Java Development Kit
 First of all, you should download a Java development kit (**JDK**), containing the Java virtual machine (**JVM**) and other resources for developing Java applications.
 Since LITIENGINE has been created with Java 8, you need at least JDK 8 on your machine.
+> If you're on linux or mac, I would hightly recommend to use [SKDMAN!](https://sdkman.io/).
+If you installed sdk man, type `sdk install java` in your terminal.
+The latest recommend JDK will be installed automatically for you.
+It should be registered in your IDE after you restart it.
+For further information look up the [SDKMAN!
+Docs](https://sdkman.io/usage).

 > **The official Oracle JDK has seen some severe licensing changes in 2019, requiring a paid license for developing commercial applications!**